moktermd08/mayfairlondon/README.md

-## Do you want to contribute ?
+## Do you want to contribute?
-Please just join as contributor
+Please just join as a contributor

 Made with love 🧡 by Moksy Lab